When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 2. Co-sleeping

-If the thought of bed-sharing makes you nervous, you can opt for another form of sleep sharing.
-Co-sleeping can refer to when you sleep in your bed and your baby sleeps in a bassinet or crib that attaches to your bed or is right next to it.
-Think of it as a sidecar for your bed.
+Co-sleeping is the middle ground.
+In this setup, you sleep in your bed, and your baby sleeps in a bassinet or crib that physically attaches to the side of your bed.
+Think of it as a “sidecar” for your infant.

 Safety Check